Ibranista/page-turner/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LIVE DEMO -->

 ## Use Case Schenario <a name="use-case-schenario"></a>

 #.
-Admin Of The Website
+Admin/Users Scenario

 1. Admin logs in to the website as an admin.
 2. Admin uploads a book with Author-name, and genre: Comic, self-helping, fiction, enterpreneurship, auto-biography.
+Admin can view list of all books and perform CRUD operations on them.
+3. Users can search for a book by Author-name, and genre.
+View a book description and opens it.
+USers can also download a book by logging in to the website.

 ## 🚀 Live Demo <a name="live-demo"></a>